Beer and Hops, Clever Use For a Useless Plant

 flowering cone of a viney plant related to cannabis.
 But without any of

-the drug that makes marijuana popular.
-It can be grown in almost any
+the drug that makes marijuana nearly as popular as beer.
+Hops can be grown in almost any

 climate with adequate water and sunlight and the vine sometimes reaches